If your leaders are not on board with your vision of creating a great workplace built on trust and respect, it is time to clean house.

 Because the qualities of trust and respect are foundational elements of a great workplace, your leaders must adopt and model these qualities.

-The initial reaction for many CEO’s will be to retain leaders with excellent technical skills but poor people skills.
-This is a very bad idea for positive culture formation.
+The initial reaction for many CEO’s will be to retain leaders with excellent technical skills who may or may not possess positive people skills.
+This is a very bad idea for effective culture formation.
 It is good to give these supervisors a chance to change and buy-in to your leadership model.
 However, a timeline and company assistance should be attached to your people skills expectation.

 As the CEO of your organization, you are responsible for leaders treating employees well.
 Supervisors with high technical/low people skills will either need to be given a chance to adopt the trust and respect model or be moved to a non-supervisory role.
 If the non-supervisory role does not work, you should kindly and respectfully part ways with the supervisor.

-Very Important: Treat the supervisor well during their departure.
+Speaking of parting ways, be sure to treat the supervisor well during their departure.
 Employees will be watching to see how departing employees are treated by your company.
-Roughing-up your departing supervisor should not be part of the company’s values.
+Roughing-up your departing supervisor is not a positive company’s practice.